LightAndLight/lightandlight.github.io/posts/2023-05-04-crappy-syntax-highlighting-with-pandoc.md

 [^2]: See also: `dsPreprocessor` in <https://docs.kde.org/stable5/en/kate/katepart/highlight.html>
 [^xml]: [XML is almost always misused](https://www.devever.net/~hl/xml) and [A Brief Defense of XML](https://borretti.me/article/brief-defense-of-xml)
     are two of my favourite articles on the topic.
+[^tree-sitter]: [Tree-sitter](https://tree-sitter.github.io) makes this explicit with its
+    [highlights system](https://tree-sitter.github.io/tree-sitter/syntax-highlighting#highlights), which does syntax highlighting by literally pattern matching on the parse tree.